HansZimmer5000/LensComparison/README.md

 ###### Example Readme:
 Code Example
 Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

-Installation
-Provide code examples and explanations of how to get the project.

 Tests
 Describe and show how to run the tests with code examples.